 What has changed with the GDPR?

 Mostly the definitions and by which the scope of the implications as well.
 This expanded scope should encourage more and more individuals and organization to become more careful with how they handle the personal data obtained from it EU.
 With the introduction of the concept of extraterritoriality, the GDPR, expects to involve organizations within and without the EU.
 Anyone who is dealing with the data of EU citizens falls in the preview of the GDPR.
-Following is a comprehensive list of the changes GDPR intends to bring.
+Following is a comprehensive list of the changes GDPR has brought

-1. The Expansion of the Scope of terms: As mentioned earlier the GDPR will apply to all organizations which are established in the EU.
+1. The Expansion of the Scope of terms: As mentioned earlier that GDPR will apply to all organizations which are established in the EU.
 Further, by introducing the concept of extraterritoriality, GDPR broadens the scope of data protection laws of the EU well beyond its geographical borders.
 It ensures thus that any organization dealing with or processing the data of EU citizens, irrespective of their physical location in the world fall under the influence of GDPR.

 2. The Expansion of the definitions of “personal data” and “sensitive data” also ensures that there are no loopholes within the law, as compared to the previous directive that did not include information relevant to modern technology platforms where such information is exchanged.

 3. The Expansion of definitions and addition to the list of individual rights: